 The Faculty holds a doctoral workshop each year for candidates in researching in Business, Justice Studies and Psychology.
 The workshop is designed to provide an opportunity for doctoral candidates to network and share their research, and to develop presentation skills.
 Details will be sent out to candidates via email and the Faculty Research Bulletin.

-The Research Office offer a range of professional development activities throughout the year, most of which are delivered online through Adobe Connect.
+The Research Office offer a range of professional development activities throughout the year.
 Please keep checking the Professional Development Calendar throughout the year for programs that may be relevant to your research: